-^{}Jones is an Assistant Professor at the Department of Economics, American University.
-Pineda-Torres is a doctoral candidate in the Department of Economics, Texas A&M University.
+\Jones is an Assistant Professor at the Department of Economics, American University.
+Pineda-Torres is an Assistant Professor in the School of Economics, Georgia Institute of Technology.
 The authors are grateful to Caitlin Myers for inspiration, feedback, and sharing supplementary data and coding.
 Her generosity has much improved this paper.
 We are also grateful to Jason Lindo for his excellent feedback and continuous advising.
 In addition, we thank Heather Royer, Liz Ananat, Joanna Lahey, Marianne Bitler, Anna Balsa, and seminar participants at the ASHEcon, Southern Economic Association Conference, APPAM Fall Conference, Stanford GSB Rising Scholars Conference, Economic Demography Workshop, Electronic Health Economics Colloquium, and WELAC (LACEA) Workshop on Gender Inequality.
 Corresponding author: Jones; kmjones@american.edu.